Once, a hopeless face at the corner, for fear,

 do not forget we were marked by birth a signal,

-that of be answerable for any of our equals.
+that of being answerable for any of our equals.

 May we also say that to you, God-gifted a man,

-it is not allowed so little a support and cherish.
+it is not allowed so little to support and cherish.

 Published in Dead Snakes, March 21, 2016.